Top 15 Guitar Campfire Songs People ALWAYS Love (Easy To Learn Too)

 15. "Bad Moon Rising" by Creedence Clearwater Revival

-We wrap up this list of best songs to play on the guitar around the campfire or at a party with Bad Moon Rising.
-Based around D Major, A Major and G Major chords this is a pretty easy beginner level song as there's not a barre chord in sight.
+We wrap up this list of the best songs to play on the guitar around the campfire or at a party with Bad Moon Rising.
+Based on D Major, A Major and G Major chords, this is a pretty easy beginner-level song as there’s no barre chord in sight.

 So, tell us what you think.
-Are there any songs on the list you already know, and which of the songs are you planning to learn on guitar you can play at your next shin-dig?
+Are there any songs on the list you already know, and which songs are you planning to learn on the guitar you can play at your next shin-dig?

 Have fun, and keep doing what you love.